Stably free modules and the unstable classification of 2-complexes

 \begin{proof}[Proof \normalfont (outline)] Firstly, note that $\F G$ is a the coproduct of the $\F$-rings $\F G_k$ which are faithful since they come equipped with natural injections $\iota_k : \F G_k \hookrightarrow \F G$.

 Part (i) follows immediately from \cite[Theorem 2.2]{Be74}.
 For part (ii), suppose $f: M \to M'$ is an isomorphism of $\F G$-modules.
-By \cite[Theorem 2.3]{Be74}, and the remark on \cite[p3]{Be74}, $f$ is the composition of induced isomorphisms, free transfer isomorphisms and transvections.
+By \cite[Theorem 2.3]{Be74}, and the remarks in \cite[p3-4]{Be74}, $f$ is the composition of induced isomorphisms, free transfer isomorphisms and transvections.
 Since transvections are module automorphisms, omitting them from the composition still leaves an isomorphism of $\F G$-modules. \end{proof}

 \begin{corollary} Let $M = \bigoplus_{k=1}^n {\iota_k}_\#(M_k)$ be a finitely generated induced $\F G$-module and suppose each $M_k$ has no direct summand of the form $\F G_k$.
 Then: \begin{clist}{(i)} \item If $M' = \bigoplus_{k=1}^n {\iota_k}_\#(M_k')$ is an induced $\F G$-module, then $M \cong M'$ as $\F G$-modules if and only if $M_k \cong M_k'$ as $\F G_k$-modules for all $k$. \item $M$ has no direct summand of the form $\F G$. \end{clist} \end{corollary}